lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

 ### Process to follow

+1. Create dataflow diagram
-1. Generate threats (supply the guidance above for reference)
+2. Generate threats (supply the guidance above for reference)
-2. Ensure threats are written following the structure above (amend any that aren't)
+3. Ensure threats are written following the structure above (amend any that aren't)
-3. Convert/Map threat statements to NIST 800-30 taxonomy (threat source, threat event, and adverse impact)
+4. Convert/Map threat statements to NIST 800-30 taxonomy (threat source, threat event, and adverse impact)
-4. Map to CAPEC & CWE
+5. Map to CAPEC & CWE
-5. Map to Controls (NIST 800-53 and CSA AICM)
+6. Map to Controls (NIST 800-53 and CSA AICM)

 ### Current Work